JamesLaverack/kubernetes-minecraft-operator/README.md

 responsible for the security and data-integrity of their own servers.
 The API surface is subject to change.
 This software is not endorsed or supported by Microsoft, Mojang, or the Minecraft development team.

+All the heavy-lifting is done by the excellent [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server).
+That container image is what is actually deployed into the cluster as a `Pod`.
+This project isn't endorsed or supported by itzg either.

 ## Installing

 Use `make install` from the root of this directory with your cluster configured in `kubectl`.